Baked Vegan Apple Cider Donuts (Easy + Delicious!)

 - Sugar: You can use granulated sugar or coconut sugar here.

-- Neutral oil: I used refined coconut oil, but you can also use olive oil.
+- Neutral oil: I used refined avocado oil, but you can also use olive oil.
 I’ve also included an oil-free substitution down in the notes section of the recipe card!

 - Cinnamon sugar mixture: This is for the coating of the donuts!